Public newspapers

 As part of this outreach, we are partnering with neighborhoods and nonprofits to curate hyperlocal news contributions shared under a Creative Commons license and available to other news organizations.
 Now in its fifth year, this CPCN project has contributed over 90 percent of the original news stories produced by KEPW News.

-News of the Future
+News of the Future / Noticias del futuro

 The 1787 Constitution of the United States, established as the supreme law of the land at the beginning of the Industrial Revolution, was a great innovation in its day.
-It represented Novus Ordo Seclorum, a new order of the ages,.
+It represented Novus Ordo Seclorum, a new order of the ages.

+In fact, the vestigial Electoral College was a key piece of the Trump-directed Jan.
+6 insurrection.
+We need to start clearing out some constitutional cruft.
 Our social compact, as represented by our foundational documents, is due for an upgrade.

 Journo Duty